Jwonka/BestByManager/README.md

 - Entries filtered by barcode, date range, or both
 - Combined filters (employee + barcode + date range)

-Reports can be copied to clipboard or shared via text from the overflow menu on any report screen.
+Reports can be copied to the clipboard or shared via text from the overflow menu on any report screen.

 ---